What is Forest School?

 - It takes place in a woodland or natural wooded environment:

 - Fawcett Primary School - Fawcett Primary has a little oasis of woodland within the school’s environment, which was planted by the then Year 6 children in 1992

 - Trumpington Meadows Primary School - has beautiful grounds on and around the school site, including two ponds, meadows, an allotment and the beautiful woodland alongside Bryon’s pool

 - It will be managed by a qualified Forest School Practitioner

-- Polly Edge is currently training for the Level 3 Award, Forest School Leader
+- Polly Edge is a Level 3 Qualified Forest School Leader and Class Teacher

 - We aim to promote the holistic development in all of those involved, fostering resilient, confident, independent and creative learners